 Advocacy

-WHF has the goal to “Advance organizations, systems, and public policy crucial to community health and well-being.”
-This work includes not only WHF doing advocacy but also supporting grantees and other nonprofits to engage in advocacy themselves.
+WHF aims to advance organizations, systems, and public policy crucial to community health and well-being.
+This includes supporting advocacy organizations aligned with the Foundation’s strategic goals.

 National Council for Nonprofits keeps an archive of “Advocacy in Action” stories.
 At least one story is included in every edition of their free bi-weekly newsletter, Nonprofit Advocacy Matters.”